 - The three predictors of board performance: Attendance, committee participation and philanthropy [two-hour training]

 How much will training for my nonprofit board cost?

 Less than you might think!

-We are often asked how much Successful Nonprofits charges for consultant-led board development training, and we are always open source about our fee structure.
-For off the shelf trainings, two-hour sessions cost $1,250 and half-day trainings cost $2,000.
+We are often asked how much Successful Nonprofits® charges for consultant-led board development training, and we are always open source about our fee structure.
+For off-the-shelf trainings, two-hour sessions cost $1,250 and four-hour trainings cost $2,000.

 The cost of customized trainings varies, based on the amount of preparation and follow-up necessary to ensure a successful board development experience.
-You can contact us to discuss your unique training needs.
+Please contact us to discuss your unique training needs.

-Successful Nonprofits ™ will customize a board retreat based on your board evaluation or board development plan.
-As with all of our board facilitation work, your customized retreat will include experiential activities designed especially for your board.
-These activities give activities give board members hand-on learning opportunities and help them ensure success following the retreat.
+Successful Nonprofits® will customize a board retreat based on your board evaluation or board development plan.
+As with all of our facilitation work, your customized retreat will include experiential activities designed especially for your board.
+These activities give board members hands-on learning opportunities and help ensure success following the retreat.

 Some nonprofit boards that already have a keen understanding of their development needs simply ask us to offer three or four of the off-the-shelf trainings listed above as part of their annual board retreat.

 Boards with sporadic member participation, low meeting attendance, ineffective committees, poor fundraising results, or significant confusion about board/staff roles benefit from this 12-month process.